-- 2 medium onion, diced (2 cups)
+- 2 medium onions, diced (2 cups)

 - 1 bunch celery, diced (3 cups)

 - 1/2 cup sage, finely chopped, optional

-- 4 eggs
+- 4 eggs, lightly beaten

 - 6 10 oz cans of chicken broth

-- 1 tsp black pepper
+- 1 tbsp black pepper

 - Make cornbread according to cornmeal package.
 Crumble and set aside with stale breadcrumbs for 1 day.